 However, if you do decide to extract a tooth, those “affordable” treatments are short-lived.
 The complications of tooth loss will eventually jeopardize the rest of your smile, potentially adding additional care costs to your dental bill in the future.
 Such as bone grafts, fixed dental bridges, or installing a brand new dental implant.
 The healthier and more cost-effective solution would be to just get the root canal to save the tooth you already have.

 When you arrive at your root canal appointment, you’ll be made comfortable in the treatment room and some numbing gel will be applied to your gums.
 A few minutes later, the dentist will administer some local anesthetic to numb that area of your mouth.
-After that, the tooth is opened up, the nerve tissues are cleaned out, then the canals are medicated and filled to seal out any new infection.
+After that, the infected tooth is opened up, the nerve tissues are cleaned out, then the canals are medicated and filled to seal out any new infection.
 You’ll also need a crown to reinforce the non-vital tooth.
 More than likely your dentist will prep you for it that day, then install the permanent crown a couple of weeks later.

 If you’re someone who prefers to “sleep” through your dental appointments, be sure to ask about having sedation during your root canal.
 Something light like nitrous oxide (laughing gas) can keep your root canal cost low since it’s usually only about $20-45.
 But there are also deeper levels of sedation if you want to completely tune everything out.
 In that case, you’ll need to have someone drive you home afterward.